Surrendering an Animal

 “I can’t keep my pet”

 The SPCA is a limited intake facility for adult dogs, puppies over the age of 12 weeks, and all cats.
 What this means is that we simply do not have the space to take every unwanted animal brought to our shelter.
 If you find it absolutely necessary to rehome your animal and you have made every effort to do so yourself, please call us at (276) 638-7297 and schedule an evaluation appointment with our animal healthcare coordinator.
 Please bring any vet records that you may have or contact information about your pet’s veterinarian.
 When you arrive for your evaluation appointment your dog will be tested for heartworm disease .
 If your dog tests positive we will be unable to accept it.
 The SPCA does not have the funding to treat heartworm disease.
 Your cat will be tested for feline AIDS, feline Leukemia and ringworm.
 If they are positive for any of these diseases we cannot accept them.
 We will also assess your animal’s temperament and determine whether or not it will be safe to house in the shelter.
 Depending on the availability of space in the shelter you may be asked to keep your animal for a time until we can make room.
 We generally do not accept dogs or cats over 5 years of age or under 6 weeks of age.
-The SPCA is a no-kill shelter, so if we accept your pet, you can be reassured that your animal is safe from euthanasia with us.
+The SPCA is a no-kill shelter, defined by the Virginia Federation of Humane Societies as a euthanasia rate below 10%.

-Please bring your pet prepared to make a monetary contribution to help cover the cost of intake.
-It costs the SPCA approximately $250 per animal that we take in.
+Please come prepared to make a monetary contribution to help cover the cost of intake.
+It costs the SPCA approximately $350 per animal that we take in.
 The SPCA survives solely on contributions from the public.
-We receive no public, United Way, Humane Society or National ASPCA funding.
+We receive no governmental, United Way, Humane Society or National ASPCA funding.
 All of the services that we provide are paid for by our generous supporters.

 A note about puppies between the ages of 6 weeks and 12 weeks…